Henry (Obotrite prince): Campaigns

+Conflict with Denmark

+According to Saxo Grammaticus, King Niels of Denmark deprived Henry of the inheritance of his mother's lands in Denmark.
+In retribution, Henry launched large scale raids into Southern Denmark around Schleswig region and proved to be a menace to the Danes, devastating the territory and leaving it "without one farmer".
+Saxo also recounts usage of the Wendic battle strategy of tiring out the enemy by circling them on horseback as well as hit and run tactics effective against the armoured opponents, leaving Danish retaliatory attacks unsuccessful because they had not yet mastered transportation of mounted units by ship and had to fight Henry's forces on foot.

+Christianization efforts

 A Christian, Henry had a chapel built inside his castle as well as a church in the colony of merchants.
 Keeping in mind the pagan revolt of 1066, Henry did not force Christianity upon his subjects, who remained predominantly pagan.
 In 1126 Vicelin came to Liubice and asked Henry for permission to preach Christianity amongst the Slavs.
 After receiving Henry's support, Vicelin returned to Saxony to prepare for the missionary expedition.
 Henry had granted the Slavic peoples freedom to practice their paganism and he himself and his court were some of the only Christians in his territory.
 During the missionary's absence, Henry died and was buried in Lüneburg, though Helmold is silent concerning the manner of his death.

+Legacy

 Eastern tribes such as the Hevelli and Liutizi took advantage of Henry's death to assert their independence.
 Henry's elder sons, Woldemar and Mstivoj (1127), had predeceased him.
 His younger sons, Canute and Sventipolk (also Svatopluk or Zwentibold), fought over their inheritance.
 When Canute was killed in 1128 at Lütjenburg, Sventipolk succeeded in taking over the entire country.
 Vicelinus finally sent priests to Liubice, but after this was conquered by the Rani and destroyed, the priests fled to Faldera (Neumünster).
 Sventipolk was killed in the same year, and his son Swineke was killed in 1129 at Ertheneburg on the Elbe.
 Emperor Lothair III awarded the title "King of the Obotrites" to Canute Lavard in 1129, but he was murdered in 1131.
 The Obotrite realm was ultimately partitioned between the pagans Niklot and Pribislav.